Multi-cluster Kubernetes is often introduced as a solution to failure.

 Boundaries, for example, only work when they carry a single meaning.

-When they don’t, they become translation layers for failure.
+When they do not, they become translation layers for failure.

 Control planes are another blind spot.